masad-stock/skillbridge/README.md

 ## 📖 Overview

-SkillBridge is a comprehensive Progressive Web Application (PWA) designed to bridge the digital divide and promote economic empowerment through technology-enabled learning.
+SkillBridge254 is a comprehensive Progressive Web Application (PWA) designed to bridge the digital divide and promote economic empowerment through technology-enabled learning.
 Built specifically for youth (18-35 years) in Kiharu Constituency, Murang'a County, Kenya, this platform transforms how digital skills are learned and applied in rural communities.

 ## Research Context